 The Institute accepts digital and handwritten signatures.
 If handwritten signatures are used, applicants should include a scanned copy of the signed form with the application, and ensure the Institute receives the paper copy, bearing original signatures, by the application deadline.
-The Assurances form is available on the Institute's website.
+For multi-school education corporations, the Assurances form will cover all charters under renewal consideration and can be found on the Institute's Renewal webpage.